 Stakeholders have higher sustainability expectations this year.
-In this article we focus on gold miners because of the increased attention they have received throughout the pandemic.
+Gold miners in particular have received increased attention throughout the pandemic.
 Although many of these companies have been reporting to global frameworks (GRI, SASB, CDP, etc.) for many years, most industry-specific frameworks are relatively recent.
 However, there has been substantial growth in the number of gold miners reporting per these industry-specific frameworks as well as increased importance in the use of general global frameworks.

 Industry-specific frameworks include ones founded by the World Gold Council such as Conflict Free Gold and the Responsible Gold Mining Principles (RGMPs) as well as others such as the Initiative for Responsible Mining Assurance (IRMA).
 Global frameworks include SASB, CDP, TCFD, GRI, among others.